livenletdie/practicalMachineLearningProject/README.md

 ## Pre-processing

-Once convinced that individual recordings are valid, I then inspected each column to identify columns with little to no variance.
+__Reducing Out-of-sample error by avoiding skewed variables__ Once convinced that individual recordings are valid, I then inspected each column to identify columns with skewed distributions or little to no variance.
 For this, I used the nearZeroVar function with uniqueCut=0.1 and default settings otherwise.
 I removed the columns that the nearZeroVar function identified.

 The only outstanding issue now was the NA values because the samples with NA are ignored by the train/predict function.
 I used "knnImpute" preprocessing step to fill in the NA values.